cardinalitypuzzles/cardboard/new-hunt-setup.md

 * `DISCORD_ARCHIVE_CATEGORY` - category to archive solved puzzles' text and voice channels under (defaults to "archive")
 * `DISCORD_DEVS_ROLE` - the Discord role to tell users to ping in case of issues opening a puzzle's sheet link (defaults to "dev")

+Miscellaneous configs:

+* `DJANGO_SECRET_KEY` - used by Django to generate secrets, such as for user sessions.
+It's best to set this so that user sessions will not expire after each restart.
+You can generate a key using `python -c "import secrets; print(secrets.token_urlsafe())"`.
+* `DEBUG` - you probably want to set this to `False` in production so users don't get gory error pages

 ### Giving a new user access to Small Board

 The authorized users for a Small Board deployment are the Google users who have access to the Google Drive folder for the hunt (configured by the `GOOGLE_DRIVE_HUNT_FOLDER_ID` variable).
 To give a new user access, share the Google Drive folder with that user, and then restart Small Board using `heroku restart` or from the web UI.
 The ability to add users without having to restart Heroku will be addressed in [#500](https://github.com/cardinalitypuzzles/smallboard/issues/500).

-### Other Configuration

-Some other things you may want to tweak before hunt include:

-* Setting a `DJANGO_SECRET_KEY` config var so that user sessions will not expire after each restart.
-You can generate a key using `python -c "import secrets; print(secrets.token_urlsafe())"`.
-* Setting `DEBUG=False`
-* Increasing the number or tier of the dynos in your Heroku deployment